brunobeltran/multi_locus_analysis/doc/source/index.rst

 section is documented in our :ref:`plotting guide <plots>`, but for actual example plots, see the other tutorials.

+For a full walkthrough of how this code was used to analyze tens of thousands of homologous locus trajectories across dozens of experimental conditions, see the our :ref:`Analyzing homologous loci example <homolog_example>`.

 .. toctree::
     :maxdepth: 1